 Maryland is not immune from the persistent racial wealth gap that exists in this country and holds back our communities from being as prosperous and thriving as they could be.
 This racial gap has a persistent negative effect not just on some communities, but on our economy as a whole – and we must confront it head-on.
 The effects on households are staggering.
 Median household wealth for Black, Latino, and white households is around $25,000, $36,000, and $188,000, respectively.
 Nationally, it is estimated that the racial wealth gap and its dampening effects on consumption and investment will cost the US economy between $1 trillion and $1.5 trillion over the next decade.
 As Comptroller, Brooke will use her seat to convene stakeholders, thought partners, and government officials to implement strategies that challenge the gap and begin to undo decades of systemic racism in our housing and business sectors so that every community in Maryland has the chance to reach its full potential and our economy can grow and thrive.

 In Maryland, and nationwide, household wealth is created and grown through three main categories: personal property like homeownership; savings such as retirement accounts; and assets that produce income such as business ownership, real estate, and stocks.
 These wealth generating avenues, paired with management of healthy debt, are encouraged through our tax policies and government investments.
-Unfortunately, these policies often exclude or limit access to wealth creation for Black, Latinx, Asian, and Indigenous communities.
+Unfortunately, these policies often exclude or limit access to wealth creation for Black, Latino, Asian, and Indigenous communities.
 The median home in majority Black neighborhoods is devalued by nearly $40 thousand.
 Sixty-five percent of white families have at least one retirement account compared to 44 % of Black families and 28% of Hispanic families.
 Black and Hispanic families typically have $2,000 or less in liquid savings while the typical white family has more than four times that amount.
 While there is no one-size fits all policy solution to solve the racial wealth gap in our state, the Comptroller can play a critical role, in partnership with the General Assembly, to pull policy levers that focus on addressing these key drivers of Maryland’s racial wealth gap.

 As Comptroller, Brooke will create the role of Equity Officer.
 The Equity Officer will ensure that policies and practices take the wealth gap into account and are intentionally focused on reducing the gap.
 This senior position will consider all of the Comptroller’s work from procurement to tax collection to tax guidance and preparation services are equitable for every Maryland regardless of race, gender, ability, or background.
-The Equity Officer will also advise the Comptroller on issues related to the many government bodies Brooke will serve on including the Board of Public Works and State Retirement and Pension System Board.
+The Equity Officer will also advise the Comptroller on issues related to the many government bodies Brooke will serve on including the Board of Public Works and the State Retirement and Pension System Board.

 Rates of homeownership are the most significant factor driving the racial wealth gap in Maryland.
 Nationally, nearly three-fourths of white households own their home, while just over 40% of Black households are homeowners.
 Black Americans have the lowest rate of homeownership of any racial or ethnic group.
 This discrepancy, driven by past discriminatory public policy and commercial practices, is greater today than it was in 1960.
 In Maryland, the homeownership gap is around 25%.
 Black and brown borrowers are denied loans at a higher rate often due to lower credit scores, lack of down payments, or discriminatory lending practices.
 Black and brown homeowners often own property that is valued and assessed at lower rates than white homeowners and have larger loan amounts relative to property value, resulting in less equity.
 In the Baltimore metro-area, homes in majority Black neighborhoods were devalued, on average, by nearly 20%.
 Additionally, gaps persist in intergenerational transfers of property.
 Eliminating these gaps will help stabilize communities and contribute to a more thriving Maryland.